Natalie Ha, M.A., LMFT

 Natalie Ha is a Licensed Marriage and Family Therapist (#202496) in Texas.
 She completed her Masters in Marriage and Family Therapy at St. Mary's University in San Antonio, Texas and also completed her doctoral coursework in Marriage and Family Therapy at St. Mary's University.
 Currently, she is a doctoral candidate and her dissertation is focused on the experiences of second generation Vietnamese Americans and their families.

 She has also completed an Emotion Focused Therapy externship and a received her certificate of completion for International Collaborative Practices from the Houston Galveston Institute in Houston, Texas.
-She is also a trained facilitator in the Twogether in Texas curriculum for couples looking to enhance skills and seeking premarital counseling.
+She is a trained facilitator in the Twogether in Texas curriculum for couples looking to enhance skills and seeking premarital counseling.
 She is also a certified facilitator of Prepare/Enrich, the most widely used and validated premarital assessment and training program.